- What is ‘People Also Search For’ (PASF)?

 Competitive analysis and insights

 Analysing PASF results for your keywords can also provide insights into what your competitors are doing and what is working in your industry.
-This can inform your broader SEO and content strategies.
+This can help you to build better content and SEO strategies.

 What is the Difference Between ‘People Also Search for’ and ‘People Also Ask’?